Birth (2004 film)

-Birth is a 2004 American drama film directed by Jonathan Glazer and starring Nicole Kidman, Lauren Bacall, Danny Huston, Anne Heche, and Cameron Bright.
-The film follows Anna, who becomes convinced that her dead husband Sean is reincarnated as a ten-year-old boy.
+Birth is a 2004 American psychological drama film co-written and directed by Jonathan Glazer.
+The film stars Nicole Kidman, Lauren Bacall, Cameron Bright, Danny Huston, Arliss Howard, Peter Stormare, Ted Levine, and Anne Heche.
+Its plot follows a woman who becomes convinced that her deceased husband Sean is reincarnated as a ten-year-old boy.

-Distributed by New Line Cinema, the film polarized critics upon release and grossed $23.9 million against its $20 million budget.
+Distributed by New Line Cinema, Birth premiered in competition at the 61st Venice International Film Festival, polarizing critics upon its release and grossing $23.9 million on a budget of $20 million.
+Kidman was nominated for a Golden Globe Award for Best Actress in a Motion Picture – Drama for her performance.
+The film has been re-evaluated in later years and is considered a masterpiece by some publications.

 Plot

 Sean and Anna are a married couple living in New York City.
-While scenes of Central Park are shown on screen, Sean is heard lecturing to an unseen audience, explaining that he does not believe in reincarnation.
-After the lecture he goes jogging, collapses, and dies.
-Ten years later, Anna has accepted a marriage proposal from her boyfriend, Joseph.
+Sean is heard lecturing to an unseen audience, explaining that he does not believe in reincarnation.
+Afterwards, Sean goes jogging, collapses, and dies.

-When Clifford, Sean's brother, arrives at Anna's engagement party, his wife Clara excuses herself, saying she forgot to wrap Anna's gift.
+Ten years later, Anna accepts a marriage proposal from her new fiancé, Joseph.
+When Clifford, Sean's brother, arrives at Anna's engagement party, his wife Clara excuses herself, saying she forgot to wrap a gift.
 Instead, she buys a replacement after hurriedly burying the original gift while a young boy secretly looks on.

-At a party for Anna's mother, the boy, who has followed Clara, claims to be Anna's deceased husband, Sean, and warns her not to marry Joseph.
-At first Anna dismisses the boy's claim.
-When Anna receives a letter from him the next day warning her not to marry Joseph she realizes the boy truly believes he is her reincarnated husband.
+Some time later, at a party for Anna's mother, the boy sneaks into the apartment and claims to be Sean.
+At first, Anna dismisses the boy's claim.
+When Anna receives a letter from him the next day, warning her not to marry Joseph, she realizes the boy truly believes he is her reincarnated husband.

-That night Anna and Joseph discuss the letter.
-Since the building watchman seems to know the boy and that his name is Sean, Joseph calls to get more information.
+That night, Anna and Joseph discuss the letter.
+Since the building watchman seems to know the boy and that his name is Sean, Joseph calls to obtain more information.
 When Sean answers the phone, Joseph rushes downstairs to confront him.
 He takes him to Sean's father and the three of them order Sean to leave Anna alone.
 Sean refuses to recant his story and Anna watches Sean collapse in his father's arms.

 Sean leaves a message on Anna's answering machine, which her mother overhears.
-That day at lunch, Anna's mother mentions that Sean wants to meet Anna in the park and that she will know whereabouts.
+That day at lunch, Anna's mother mentions that Sean wants to meet Anna in the park and that she will know where exactly.
 Anna hurries to Central Park and finds Sean waiting in the spot where her husband died.
 He offers to submit to questioning.